anon-blue/anon.blue/README.txt

-                             why do we humans think we are superior? why do we d estroy because of it?
+                             why do we humans think we are superior? why

-                                                 6
+                                                        b